-Under 94a of House of Representatives Standing Orders (rules), the Speaker can direct a disorderly member to leave the chamber for one hour.
-During that hour, the member cannot enter the chamber which means they cannot participate in the meeting and cannot make a speech or vote.
+Under 94a of the House of Representatives Standing Orders, the Speaker can direct a disorderly member to leave the chamber for one hour.
+During that hour, the member cannot enter the House; they cannot participate in the meeting and cannot make a speech or vote.

 94a helps the Speaker keep order in the House.
 It is most often used during Question Time which can be the liveliest part of the sitting day.
-During Question Time members of parliament can ask the government to explain its actions and decisions.
-Members will sometimes interject, or call out, when the Prime Minister or a minister is answering a question.
+During Question Time, members of parliament can ask the government to explain its actions and decisions.
+Members will sometimes call out when the Prime Minister or a minister is answering a question.
 The Speaker may give the member a warning, however if they decide their conduct is too disorderly, the Speaker can immediately suspend them from the House under 94a.